wp-plugins/knews/readme.txt

 * In mailing lists, now count the total users well
 * Solved PHP warnings about temporary text file deletion (lockfile.txt and lockfile2.txt)
 * Minor bugs solved

-= 1.6.3 =
-* AUTOMATED NEWSLETTERS & AUTORESPONDERS NEW FEATURES
-- Autoresponders can be filtered by user language
-- Extra info added in the list
-- Emails at once added on manual submision
-* Bug solved: some autoresponders never was sent to some users
-* Support for new Polylang versions
-* Solved a qTranslate issue in automated newsletters

-= 1.6.2 =
-* Complaint with the new WP 3.9 WPDB extra layer for PHP 5.5+ (Warning: mysql_real_escape_string()... messages)
-* Solved bug in autoresponders: never was created when used with one list filter.
-* Solved issue with qTranslate on manual post insertion

-= 1.6.1 =
-* Solved bug in autoresponders: never was sent in some installations
-* Solved issue with qTranslate on image insertion

-= 1.6.0 =
-* Finally!
-Autoresponders!! please, take a look [here](http://www.knewsplugin.com/knews-have-autoresponders/)
-* Emails at once in autocreation
-* Newsletters classified by type: manual, autocreated, and autocreation + autoresponders
-* Assistant inside WYSIWYG Editor for tokens and shortcodes insertion
-* More stable newsletter autocreation
-* Emails per hour preview
-* Support in WYSIWYG Editor for HTTPS administration